zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

 # Step #3: Link to the Cloud

-At this point, your LED API is only available locally.
+At this point, the LED API is only available locally.
 Let's make the LED API available from the cloud.

 ## Write the Link Code

-1. In the `server.js` file, write code to `link` your Zetta server on the PC to a Zetta server running in the cloud.
+1. In the `server.js` file, write code to `link` the Zetta server on the PC to a Zetta server running in the cloud.

    Add **line 7**:

    ```javascript
    .link('http://hello-zetta.herokuapp.com/')
    ```
-1. Ensure `server.js` looks like code below.
+1. Ensure `server.js` looks like the code below.

    ```js
    var zetta = require('zetta');